oroinc/documentation/backend/entities/customize-datagrids/backend/parameter-binding.rst

 |DatasourceBindParametersListener| is responsible for running the binding of the datasource parameters.
 It checks whether the datasource implements |ParameterBinderInterface| and whether it has the ``bind_parameters`` option.

-If the grid configuration is applicable, then parameters configuration specified in the ``bind_parameters`` is passed to the datasource method ``bindParameters``.
+If the grid configuration is applicable, then the parameters configuration specified in the ``bind_parameters`` is passed to the datasource method ``bindParameters``.

 .. include:: /include/include-links-dev.rst
    :start-after: begin